PV ModuleTech USA Welcome Party hosted by Kiwa

 Paul Wormser

 The opening session at PV ModuleTech USA has always set the tone for the quality and content of the contributions over the two days.
-As has become customary at PV ModuleTech USA, Finlay will open proceedings again with his unique insights into the global PV manufacturing eco-system, what changes have occurred over the past 12 months and what to expect next year, in particular concerning PV module supply and procurement in the U.S., followed by some of the key people and companies at the heart of PV module supply to the U.S. today.
+As has become customary at PV ModuleTech USA, we will open proceedings with unique insights into the global PV manufacturing eco-system, what changes have occurred over the past 12 months and what to expect next year, in particular concerning PV module supply and procurement in the U.S., followed by some of the key people and companies at the heart of PV module supply to the U.S. today.

 Speakers